 Users can install the latest release of WNTR from PyPI or Anaconda using one of the following commands in a command line or PowerShell prompt.

-Developers can install the master branch of WNTR from the GitHub repository using the following commands in a command line or PowerShell prompt:
+Developers can install the main branch of WNTR from the GitHub repository using the following commands in a command line or PowerShell prompt:

 git clone https://github.com/USEPA/WNTR cd WNTR python setup.py develop